 Apple carry-forwards the excellent Privacy report from the Safari browser to the system-wide Settings menu.

 It offers an overview of how apps use the access that has been granted to location, photos, camera, microphone, and contacts in the last seven days and which other domains are contacted behind your back.
+Apple has excluded this one from the iOS 15 public rollout.
+The company is expected to bring this one in future iOS 15 updates.

 30. Revamped Weather App